Ian Somerhalder And Nina Dobrev ‘TVD’ Reunion Confirmed! Will Damon And Elena End Up Together?

 Shortly after Dobrev announced her return, both Plec and Kevin Williamson, executive producer, shared their thoughts.
 “I’m thrilled to bring this show to an end the way we always intended – with Nina back to help us say goodbye,” Plec explained, while Williamson said, “I’m so excited to have Nina back to ensure our farewell episode is truly epic!”

-In addition to Dobrev’s return to The Vampire Diaries, Bustle reports that the actress is busy promoting her newest movie, XXX: Return of Xander Cage.
+In addition to Dobrev’s return to The Vampire Diaries, Bustle reported that the actress is busy promoting her newest movie, XXX: Return of Xander Cage.
 Dobrev plays the part of tech-wizard Becky and is proud of expanding her acting chops into a different genre.

 “I wanted to be in an action movie and do the badass, Femme-fatale stunts kind of character,” she explained.
 “I actually chose to audition for this role.
 I got in the room, I crushed it.
 It’s more fun when you have to work for it.”